stephanieg13/stephanieg13/README.md

-- 👋 Hi, I’m @stephanieg13
-- 👀 I’m interested in analyzing data and coding
-- 🌱 I’m currently learning programing such as python and javscript
+ I’m interested in analyzing data and coding, I’m currently learning programing such as python and javscript
 - 📫 How to reach me: via email @stephanieguadarrama13@gmail.com